diegogerwig/42_AoC_2024_spain/README.md

-# 42 AOC Data Analyzer
+# 42 AOC 2024 Spain Data Analyzer

-A data analysis tool for 42 Barcelona's Advent of Code rankings.
+A data analysis tool for 42 Spain Advent of Code rankings.

 ## Features